“Labor Omnia Vincit” McKay Law

 Improper Step Maintenance

-Defective step components can cause falls.
+Defective step components can catch items and body parts.

 Comb Plate Issues